St. Erkenwald (poem): Themes

 By presenting an exemplum, this poem addresses, in an accessible and vivid way, the question of whether salvation was possible to persons who lived morally admirable lives without having the opportunity to receive baptism.
 This was a question which interested and troubled Christians in the period.
 The story of St Erkenwald suggests that a physical body is necessary for baptism and salvation.
 It is implied that the judge's body miraculously remained intact only to enable its salvation, since the body dissolved immediately following its baptism.
+Critics have compared it to the Beowulf poem for reasons allied to this.

 The poem is also engaged with fourteenth-century England's sense of its own complicated religious history, as a land which was thought to have been pagan (before the coming of the Romans and for much of the Roman period), Christian (in the late Roman period), pagan (under the earliest English) and then Christian again (after evangelisation by Augustine of Canterbury).